A very common question on the majority of coffee lovers minds when starting their journey is “what are the different roasts of coffee?”

 Which Is Better Light Or Dark Roast Coffee?

-This question is subjective and opinion based, what is better is based on an opinion and what type of coffee you want to drink and when.
+This question is subjective and opinion based; what is better is based on an opinion and what type of coffee you want to drink and when.
 I have a few different favorite roast profiles depending on what I want and when.

-Light roasts are better when you are using your speciality beans and want to draw out the location specific flavors and when you want that caffeine kick, as they are stronger in caffeine levels and have that distinct flavor.
+Light roasts are better when you are using your specialty beans and want to draw out the location specific flavors and when you want that caffeine kick, as they are stronger in caffeine levels and have that distinct flavor.
 In my opinion, perfect for a morning coffee and best avoided, especially if robusta beans, late in the evening as you won’t sleep.

 How Do You Choose A Coffee Roast?